Autodesk-Forge/forge-api-nodejs-client/README.md

 ### Authentication

-This SDK comes with an [OAuth2](https://developer.autodesk.com/en/docs/oauth/v2/overview/) client that allows you to retrieve 2-legged and 3-legged tokens.
+This SDK comes with an <a href="https://developer.autodesk.com/en/docs/oauth/v2/overview/" target="_blank">OAuth 2.0</a> client that allows you to retrieve 2-legged and 3-legged tokens.
 It also enables you to refresh 3-legged tokens.
 The tutorial uses both 2-legged and 3-legged tokens for calling different Data Management endpoints.

 #### 2-Legged Token